On the convergence of mirror descent beyond stochastic convex programming: Introduction

 \subsection{Our contributions}

-Our contributions are threefold.
-First, we introduce a class of non-convex optimization problems, which we call variationally coherent, and which properly includes all quasi-convex programs (and hence all convex and pseduo-convex programs as well).
-For this class of problems, we show that the last iterate of \ac{SMD} converges with probability $1$ to a global minimum under \ac{iid} gradient samples that are only bounded in $L^{2}$.
-To the best of our knowledge, this strong convergence guarantee (almost sure convergence of the last iterate of \ac{SMD}) is not known even for stochastic quasi-convex programs.
-As such, this result contributes to the landscape of nonconvex stochastic optimization by showing that quasiconvexity is not essential for convergence: rather, \acl{VC}, a much weaker requirement, suffices.
+In this paper, we examine the asymptotic behavior of \acl{MD} in a class of stochastic optimization problems that are not necessarily convex (or even quasi-convex).
+This class of problems, which we call \emph{variationally coherent} (\acs{VC}), are related to a class of \aclp{VI} studied by Jiang and Xu \cite{JX08} and, earlier, by Wang et al. \cite{WXW01} \textendash\ though, importantly, we do not assume here the existence of a unique solution.
+Focusing for concreteness on the \acdef{DA} variant of \ac{SMD} (also known as ``lazy'' \acl{MD}) \cite{Nes09,Xia10,SS11}, we show that the algorithm's last iterate converges to a global minimum with probability $1$ under mild assumptions for the algorithm's gradient oracle (unbiased \ac{iid} gradient samples that are bounded in $L^{2}$).
+This result can be seen as the ``mirror image'' of the analysis of \cite{JX08} and reaffirms that \mbox{(quasi-)}convexity/monotonicity is not essential for convergence to a global optimum point: the weaker requirement of \acl{VC} suffices.

-Our analysis relies on several novel ideas from the theory of stochastic approximation and convex analysis.
-To begin with, instead of focusing on the discrete-time algorithm directly, we first establish the convergence of an underlying, deterministic dynamical system.
-We accomplish this by means of a primal-dual analogue of the Bregman divergence which we call the \emph{Fenchel coupling} and which serves as an energy function for the dynamics of \acl{MD}.
-We then connect this continuous-time analysis to \ac{SMD} via the so-called ``\acl{ODE} method'' of stochastic approximation, as put forth in \cite{Ben99,BH96}.
-However, even though \acs{ODE} approximations of discrete-time processes have been studied extensively in control and stochastic optimization, converting the convergence guarantees of an \acs{ODE} back to the discrete-time process is not automatic and must be done on an case-by-case basis.
-Here, we achieve this by means of a recurrence result for \ac{SMD} which we state in \cref{sec:recurrence}.

-Second, we introduce a localized version of \acl{VC} which includes functions such as the Rosenbrock test function and other instances that fail even local quasi-convexity.
-Here, in contrast to the variationally coherent case, an ``unlucky'' sample could throw the \ac{SMD} process away from the ``basin of attraction'' of a locally coherent minimizer, possibly never to return; as a result, almost sure convergence seems to be ``a bridge too far'' in full generality.
-We obtain the next best thing in this setting: in problems that admit a locally coherent minimizer, the last iterate of \ac{SMD} converges locally with high probability (for a precise statement, see \cref{sec:local}).
+To extend the range of our analysis, we also consider a localized version of \acl{VC} which includes multi-modal functions that are not even \emph{locally} \mbox{(quasi-)}convex near their minimum points (so, in particular, an eigenvalue-based analysis cannot be readily applied to such problems).
+Here, in contrast to the globally coherent case, a single, ``unlucky'' gradient sample could drive the algorithm away from the ``basin of attraction'' of a local minimum (even a locally coherent one), possibly never to return.
+Nevertheless, we show that, with overwhelming probability, the last iterate of \ac{SMD} converges locally to minimum points that are locally coherent (for a precise statement, see \cref{sec:local}).